U.S. watchdog chairman defends new broadband regulations

 Wheeler showed an audience that included executives from AT&T a slide with the main points of the rules passed last Thursday.

-Internet providers will be banned from blocking or slowing any traffic and from striking deals with content companies, known as paid prioritisation, for smoother delivery of traffic to consumers.
+Internet providers will be banned from blocking or slowing any traffic and from striking deals with content companies, known as paid prioritization, for smoother delivery of traffic to consumers.

-But telecom and cable groups will still be able to set aside capacity for so-called “specialised services” - providing connectivity to a smart metre or connected car for example - as long as they do not disadvantage normal internet services for homes and businesses.
+But telecom and cable groups will still be able to set aside capacity for so-called “specialized services” - providing connectivity to a smart meter or connected car for example - as long as they do not disadvantage normal internet services for homes and businesses.

 That exception is important to industry because they think such services could one day be a big earner as everyday objects are increasingly connected to the web.